-Sala: We women must drive the change because we feel how life is without electricity.
+Sala: We women have to drive the change because we feel how life is without electricity.
 I have to wake up when it is dark and light that smelly kerosene lamp and cook the food.
-I have to take care to store the extra food and fish, so it does not go bad and make us sick.
-I have to make sure the kids' homework is done in the dim light of the lamps.
-I must save money to spend on kerosene.
+I have to take care to store the extra food and fish so it does not go bad and make us sick.
+I have to make sure the kids homework is done in the dim light of the lamps.
+I have to save money to spend on kerosene.

 Mario: Ok I agree we need to get solar system.
 I would like to have a solar powered freezer to keep our fish.
 But Jone has been telling me that the solar he bought stopped working in a week.
-What if it goes bad or does not work?
-The solar system will cost us money.
+What if it goes bad or doesn't work?
+And also the solar system is going to cost us money.

 Sala: Oh my god.
-Let's try at least.
-We can save a bit of the money you make from the fish you sell each week and if we save every week now until Christmas, we should have enough for a system and don't worry about the maintenance.
+Lets try at least.
+We can save a bit of the money you make from the fish you sell each week and if we save every week now until Christmas we should have enough for a system And don't worry about the maintenance.
 I hear the women from one of the villages on the other side of the island are trained to maintain these systems.
 One of them went to India for training.
 I hear they offer solar training these days.
 I will go and attend one these sessions so I can learn some more.
 And I can also help fix the other systems in the village and we can make some extra money.

-Mario: That is a great idea Sala.
-I am so glad we are able to agree on this and I am happy to take care of the kids and my parents when you need to go for training on the solar system.
+Mario: That's a great idea Sala.
+I'm so glad we are able to agree on this and I am happy to take care of the kids and my parents when you need to go for training on the solar system.